jdepoix/WBS-Project-timetracker-backend/README.md

 # Setup

+### Requirements
+- pip
+- mysql

+Make a copy of `conf.template.json` and rename it to `conf.json`.
+Now fill in the settings, needed for your environment.

 To setup the project run the setup script as sudo.
 You can find the setup script in the `setup` folder.
-This will create a virtualenv and install all requirements.
+This will create a virtualenv, install all requirements and run the migrations.

 >`sudo ./dev`

 If you're deploying on a production system, execture `prod` instead.

-Afterwards, make a copy of `conf.template.json` and rename it to `conf.json`.
-Now fill in the settings, needed for your environment.
+Also you should consider using a dedicated user instead of running as root.

+Note that the setup scripts only supports Unix based OS'es.

 # Routes